Self-Admitted GenAI Usage in Open-Source Software: Methodology

 \subsection{Identifying Self-Admitted GenAI Usages}

-To identify self-admitted GenAI usage in our filtered sample of GitHub repositories, we retrieved mentions of the two most popular GenAI tools among developers~\cite{Ulfsnes2024}: ChatGPT and GitHub Copilot.
+To identify self-admitted GenAI usage in our filtered sample of GitHub repositories, we retrieved mentions of the two most popular GenAI tools among developers as of the 2023 Stack Overflow Developer Survey \cite{StackOve71:online}.
+In that survey, ChatGPT was identified as the most popular general AI tool and GitHub Copilot as the most popular AI developer tool.
 Then, in the second step, we annotated these mentions to identify those related to content generation.
 We wrote a Python script for the following process:

 { \begin{enumerate} \item \textbf{Clone} the default branch of the repository. \item Search all \textbf{source code files} for mentions of ChatGPT or Copilot within \textbf{code comments}; save the complete comments along with their language (i.e., the natural language such as English or Chinese). \item Search all \textbf{documentation files} for mentions of ChatGPT or Copilot; save the lines in which the mentions were found, again along with their language. \item Search all \textbf{commit messages} for mentions of ChatGPT or Copilot; save the corresponding commit messages along with their language. \end{enumerate}}